Maikon/Mati/README.md

 git clone git@github.com:Maikon/Mati.git
 ```

-Then switch to the project directory and run the installation script:
+Then switch to the Mati directory and run the installation script:

 ```
+cd Mati

 sh install.sh
 ```

 This will create an executable and add it to your path under `/usr/local/bin`

 ## Usage

+The files as they appear on the table are sorted based on two things:

+1. First the files are sorted by their churn.
+This is the relationship between the lines in a file and the number of commits that have changed that file
+2. The above result then gets the sorted by the files that were modified most recently

 Mati will use the defaults when it's run without any flags.
 The available flags are: